A Brief Overview

 Washington State has new rules for schools

 The Office of Superintendent of Public Instruction (OSPI), which oversees all Washington school districts, in July 2018 adopted new state guidelines related to discipline.
-Priority is placed on positive interventions to avoid disciplinary actions that disrupt learning.
-A four-page Parent Guide is available from OSPI.
+OSPI provides a Parent Guide to discipline, available in multiple languages, on its website.

 Also available is a Menu of Best Practices and Strategies.
 Restorative justice, behavioral health support and social skills instruction are on the menu for a more proactive, student-centered approach.
 The state includes requirements for parent notification and family engagement in the new rules, which are being implemented over two years, 2018-2020.